opendatasoft/semantic-bot/README.md

 DBpedia is wikipedia in RDF format with ontologies to describe resources.
 Chatbot uses DBpedia to perform named entity recognition.
 In other word, to find class of entities (e.g., Italia is a country/PopulatedPLace.. or B.Obama is a President/Person..)

+## Wikidata
+Wikidata is an other dataset that is used for named entity recognition by the chatbot.

 ## LOV (Linked Open Vocabularies)
-LOV is a ontology search engine.
+LOV is an ontology search engine.
 [This API](http://lov.okfn.org/dataset/lov/api) is used by the chatbot to find candidate ontologies for opendatasoft datasets.

 ## Ontology (The curse word)